Lázaro Cárdenas: Women's suffrage

 Cárdenas had pushed for women's suffrage in Mexico, responding to the pressure from women activists and from the political climate that emphasized equality of citizens.
 Mexico was not alone in Latin America in not enfranchising women, but in 1932, both Brazil and Uruguay had extended suffrage to women, and Ecuador had also done so.
 Women had made a significant contribution to the Mexican Revolution, but had not made gains in the postrevolutionary phase.
 Women who were members of the National Peasants Confederation (Confederación Nacional Campesina) or the Confederation of Mexican Workers (Confederación de Trabajadores Mexicanos) were, by virtue of their membership umbrella organizations, also members of Cárdenas's reorganized party, the Party of the Mexican Revolution or PRM, done in 1938.
 In practice, however, women were marginalized from power.
 Women could not stand for national or local governmental elections or vote.
 The Constitution of 1917 did not explicitly address women's rights and so to enfranchise women required a constitutional amendment.
 The amendment itself was simple and brief, specifying that "mexicanos" referred to both women and men.

 Many PNR congressmen and senators gave supportive speeches for the amendment, but there was opposition.
 Cárdenas's impending reorganization of the party, which took place in 1938, was a factor in changing some opponents into supporters.
 In the end, it passed unanimously and was sent to the states to ratify it.
 Despite the speeches and the ratifications, opponents used a loophole to block the amendment's implementation by refusing to publish notice of the change in the Diario official.
 Skeptics of women's suffrage were suspicious that conservative Catholic women would take instructions on voting from priests and so undermine the progressive gains of the Revolution.
 Conservative Catholic women had mobilized during the church-state conflict of the late 1920s, the Cristero Rebellion, giving material aid to Cristero armies, and even forming a secret society, Feminine Brigades of St. Joan of Arc.

-The concern about Mexican women taking advise from priests on voting had some foundation in the example of the leftist Spanish Republic of the 1930s.
+The concern about Mexican women taking advice from priests on voting had some foundation in the example of the leftist Spanish Republic of the 1930s.
 Many Spanish women indeed supported the position of the Catholic Church which was opposed to the republic's anticlerical policies.
 The Spanish Civil War (1936–1939) was for Mexico a cautionary tale, the failure of a leftist regime after a military coup.

 Cárdenas was unable to overcome opposition to women's suffrage although he personally was committed to the cause.
 Women did not get the vote in Mexico until 1953, when the Mexican government was pursuing economic policies friendlier to business and there was a modus vivendi with the Catholic Church in Mexico.